qmi03/hiPHoP/report/chapters/implementation/index.typ

 }
 ```

-The implementation employs several technical approaches:

-- *PDO for Database Access*: Provides secure parameterized queries and database abstraction
-- *Transaction Management*: Ensures data integrity during operations
-- *Type Declarations*: Leverages PHP's type system for code clarity and error prevention
-- *Null Handling*: Returns null for failed operations allowing graceful error management
-- *Feature-based Organization*: Models are grouped in directories by feature when appropriate

-This approach creates a data layer that encapsulates database operations while providing clean interfaces to the rest of the system.
+This creates a data layer that encapsulates database operations while providing clean interfaces to the rest of the system.

 == View Implementation